ddenenberg71/Virginia-COVID-19-Hospital-Metrics/README.md

 - vhhaCovid19Vaccinations.csv: Vaccination statistic updated weekly by the VHHA.

 # Fields in vhhaCovid19HospitalMetrics.csv
-Explanations appearing in quotes come directly from the VHHA COVID-19 dashboard (as it appeared on December 26, 2020).
+Explanations appearing in quotes come directly from the VHHA COVID-19 dashboard.
 An empty/missing value usually indicates the VHHA had not yet added the item to the dashboard as of the date indicated.

 - date: YYYY-MM-DD format.
 "As of" date from the dashboard.
 - hospitalized: Integer.
 "Combined number of confirmed positive COVID-19 patients who are currently hospitalized, and hospitalized patients whose COVID-19 test results are pending.